coderefinery/template-workshop-webpage/content/certificates.md

    the workshop.
 2. Written answers to the following four questions submitted as a document (pdf or word or txt).
-Evaluation criteria: we expect critical answers related to the content of first 3 days wit h both pros and cons (when relevant):
+Evaluation criteria: we expect critical answers related to the content of first 3 days with both pros and cons (when relevant):
     - When should you work with branches?
     - What is the difference between a `git clone` and a `git fork`?
     - What is the difference between a fork and a branch?